CS61BR/skeletons_fa22/deques/tutorials/averagingdeque.md

 > ```
 > and we'll get almost all the functionality for free!
 What an elegant solution!

 but like most uses of inheritance, this would be a mistake.
 To start with, we'll be overriding any methods that modify the deque (`add_first`, `remove_last`, etc).
 Given that this is more than half of our methods, the "free functionality" isn't that appealing anymore.
-Secondly, we have to be carely to intercept _every_ method that modifies the deque.
-That may not seem like a big deal right now, but if somebody decided to add a method to `ArrayDeque`,
+Secondly, we have to be careful to intercept _every_ method that modifies the deque.
+That may not seem like a big deal right now, but after we've made `AveragingDeque`, if somebody decided to add a method to `ArrayDeque`,
 ```
 public void addSecond(T item) {...}
 ```
-everything would fall apart.
+everything in `AveragingDeque` would fall apart.

 Luckily, Rust is not an OOP language, so we don't need to bother ourselves with such foolishness.